top of page

 • Painful sores on toes, heels or ankles

-• Dry, punched-out wounds with well-defined edges
+• Punched-out, round wounds with sharply defined edges

-• Blackened tissue (necrosis) around the wound
+• Blackened or dead tissue (necrosis)

 Arterial Ulcers ALMS treats